 National Organic Program (NOP) was established in 2000 under the Organic Foods Production Act of 1990 to regulate the production, processing, and sale of certified organic foods in the United States.
 The NOP resides within the USDA and manages organic certification standards, enforcement, and accreditation of independent certifying bodies.
-The National Organic Standards Board (NOSB), a federal advisory committee, provides recommendations and guidance to the NOP on developing new rules and regulations related to organics certification.
+The National Organic Standards Board (NOSB), a federal advisory committee, provides recommendations and guidance to the NOP on developing new rules and regulations related to organic certification.

-Organic refers to the practices associated with organic food production and processing that prohibit the use of most synthetic inputs and pesticides and require other environmental and animal-friendly agricultural and food handling practices.
-Established by the Organic Foods Production Act (a federal law), the National Organic Program (NOP) within the U.S. Department of Agriculture manages the organic certification standards, enforcement, and accreditation of independent certifying bodies.
+Organic refers to the practices associated with organic food production and processing that prohibit the use of most synthetic inputs and pesticides, along with requiring other environmental and animal-friendly agricultural and food handling practices.
+Established by the Organic Foods Production Act (a federal law), the National Organic Program (NOP) within the US Department of Agriculture (USDA) manages the organic certification standards, enforcement, and accreditation of independent certifying bodies.
 Many other countries also have organic certification programs.

-"Pasture raised" does not have a standardized definition but most definitions require that the birds spend significant portions of their life on vegetated, open pasture.
+"Pasture raised" does not have a standardized definition but most definitions require that birds spend a significant portion of their lives on vegetated, open pasture.
 This form of raising usually means that birds are allowed to feed on bugs, worms, and seeds found in the pasture, along with supplemental feed.
 Some producers limit the definition to "seasonal pasture raised," depending on climate conditions of the producer and amount of time birds can safely be allowed to roam.